katsu1110/katsu1110.github.io/_pages/about.md

 ---

 ## Thanks for visiting! ##
 Hi, I am Katsuhisa Kawaguchi (川口雄久).
 Currently I am a data scientist / analyst in a Japanese web company.
-I am a Kaggle expert and excited about using machine learning and causal inference techniques to understand our world better.
+I am a Kaggle Master and excited about using machine learning and causal inference techniques to understand our world better.

 I did my PhD in the field of system neuroscience in Tübingen, Germany.
 I have been interested in the information processing of the brain that translates sensory information into a meaningful behavior.